VijayRod/demo/container-storage/logs/windows-create-partition.md

 Leaving DiskPart...
 ```

 Here are logs from the same Windows node.
-The Resize-OSDrive function can be viewed [here](https://github.com/Azure/aks-engine/blob/master/parts/k8s/windowsconfigfunc.ps1), and the Resize-Partition PowerShell command reference can be found [here](https://learn.microsoft.com/en-us/powershell/module/storage/resize-partition).

 ```
 # View the log entry for "Resize OS drive if possible".